 If you must only brush twice or once (please, no!), make sure you brush your teeth in the morning.
 Many people believe it wise to brush after eating, but this is not true.
 You better protect your teeth by brushing before eating because your toothbrush can increase sensitivity and cause abrasions.
 So please brush at least once before bed and once when you awake.
 Parkcrest Dental Group encourages you to brush once more throughout the day, but we understand how difficult of a task that can be.

 Parkcrest Dental Group always encourages flossing because so many people neglect this aspect of their oral hygiene.
 Flossing removes plaque and bacteria from between your teeth.
-If left to grow, this plaque causes weakness in your roots and could lead to deteriorating bones in your jaw as well.
+If left to grow, this plaque causes weakness in your roots and could lead to a deterioration of the bones in your jaw as well.

 Place your toothbrush at a 45-degree angle to your gum.